Calinou/sauerbraten-source-port/README.md

   Both are set to values optimized for responsive, jitter-free gameplay by default.
 - Blob shadows are now displayed when shadow maps are enabled to fake ambient occlusion.
 - Tweaked blob shadows to be more subtle and fade more progressively when jumping.
+- Made the `/ragdolleyesmooth` and `/ragdolleyesmoothmillis` variables persistent across restarts.
 - Exposed `/dbgspawns 1` to debug playerstart spawn probability in local games and coop edit mode.
   - This feature is present in the vanilla codebase, but is commented out.